Have questions about your new hot tub? Crystal River Spas has the answer!

 a) The floater is unable to control the rate at which the sanitizer is dissolved into the water.
 When a floater is first placed in a spa, the sanitizer level can be extremely high.
 High sanitizer levels can chemically burn or discolor the spa’s shell or the underside of the cover.
 Then, after a period of time, the sanitizer level dispensed by the floater will fall to near zero.

 b) Floaters tend to stay in one area of the spa most of the time (usually over the cool down seat), causing this area to be exposed to extreme sanitizer levels.

 c) The floater may allow pieces of the highly concentrated sanitizer to fall out and settle on the floor or seat of the spa shell.
-These pieces of saniizer will chemically burn (blister) the spa shell.
-Although your spa shell is specifically designed to resist the effects of spa chemicals no spa surface can withstand this type of highly concentrated chemical.
-Remember, chemical abuse is specifically not covered under the terms of warranty.
+These pieces of sanitizer will chemically blister the spa shell.
+Your spa shell is specifically designed to resist the effects of spa chemicals.
+But there is no spa surface that can withstand this type of highly concentrated chemical.
+Remember, chemical abuse is specifically not covered under the terms of the warranty.

 Soft water is essentially the same as regular water except that most or all of the calcium has been replaced by sodium.
 Soft water may be corrosive to the heater and other components.
 Replacement of spa components damaged by soft water is extremely expensive.